louispan/glazier-react/README.md

 The `Model` contains enough information to render child widgets, but not this widget.

 ### Plan
 The `Plan` contains the callbacks for integrating with React (the verbs).
 It also contains a javascript reference to the instance of shim component used for the widget.
-This reference is used to onReact rendering with  [`setState`](https://facebook.github.io/react/docs/react-component.html#setstate).
+This reference is used to trigger rendering with  [`setState`](https://facebook.github.io/react/docs/react-component.html#setstate).

 ### Scene
 `Scene` is basically a tuple of `Model` and `Plan`.
 It is a separate data type in order to generate convenient lenses to the fields.